sourcefuse/loopback4-microservice-catalog/services/video-conferencing-service/README.md

 ### PUT /archives/storage-target
 Configures custom storage target to a custom Amazon s3 bucket or Microsoft Azure Storage.

-### DELETE /archives/storage-target
-Removes custom storage target and restores to the default storage target which was preconfigured by third party.

 ## Feedback
 If you've noticed a bug or have a question or have a feature request, [search the issue tracker](https://github.com/sourcefuse/loopback4-microservice-catalog/issues) to see if someone else in the community has already created a ticket.